 Tickets bought online include a time slot.
 It makes sense to book in advance to ensure you can go in when planned and not risk having to wait.
 The experience takes something like an hour, unless you get lost to time on those arcade games.

-If you’re making a family day of it, Mariahilfer Straße has a couple of other activities for you that go beyond snack joints and stores:
+If you’re making a family day of it, Mariahilfer Straße also has a couple of other activities for you that go beyond snack joints and stores:

-- Enjoy the latest films from the US, UK etc. in the original English at the Haydn cinema
+- Enjoy the latest films from the US, UK etc. in the original English at the Haydn cinema (they also have theatre broadcasts, movie specials and other special events)

 How to get there